- Benefits of Certification

 - 8:30am - 5:00pm Eastern Time

-NSF/ANSI Standard 61 - Drinking Water System Components was published in 1988 to establish minimum requirements for the control of potential adverse human health effects from products that contact drinking water.
+NSF/ANSI 61: Drinking Water System Components was published in 1988 to establish minimum requirements for the control of potential adverse human health effects from products that contact drinking water.

-NSF/ANSI Standard 61 includes criteria for testing and evaluating products to ensure they do not leach contaminants into the water that would be a health concern.
-These contaminants include those regulated by the United States Environmental Protection Agency (USEPA) and Health Canada, as well as any other non-regulated compounds that may be of concern.
+NSF/ANSI 61 includes criteria for testing and evaluating products to ensure they do not leach contaminants into the water that would be a health concern.
+These contaminants include those regulated by the U.S. Environmental Protection Agency (EPA) and Health Canada, as well as any other non-regulated compounds that may be of concern.

-What is involved in the NSF/ANSI Standard 61 Certification process?
+What is involved in the NSF/ANSI 61 certification process?

-The NSF Certification process has seven basic steps, as follows:
+The NSF certification process has seven basic steps:

 - Formulation, toxicology and product use information - Client and suppliers complete and submit NSF’s Product Information Form.
 This provides formulation, toxicology and product use information.